top of page

 https://policeaccountability.org.au/holding-police-accountable/national-police-accountability-network/tasers/?utm_source=chatgpt.com

-AUDIT OF NSW POLICE FORCE HANDLING OF DOMESTIC AND FAMILY VIOLENCE COMPLAINTS - 2011 NSW
+AUDIT OF NSW POLICE FORCE HANDLING OF DOMESTIC AND FAMILY VIOLENCE COMPLAINTS - 2011 NEW SOUTH WALES

 Our audit found that domestic violence-related complaints received in 2008 were generally well-handled by the NSWPF.
 In most cases, police correctly assessed the issues raised by complaints, notified them to the Ombudsman when required, and, when warranted, took appropriate action to address the issues raised.
 However, we did identify some instances where complaints were not well-handled by police.